 The New Zealand Law Foundation – Te Manatū a Ture o Aotearoa – is an independent trust established in 1982 and is a registered charitable entity in terms of the Charities Act 2005.
 We are registered with the Charities Commission under No. CC22185 in the Charities Register.

 We began funding in 1992 and have provided grants for legal research, public education on legal matters and legal training.
-We operate a Legal Research and General Law Grants Programme, and run New Zealand’s premier legal scholarship programme.
-How to Apply.
+Until mid 2020 we operated a Legal Research and General Law Grants Programme, and ran New Zealand’s premier legal scholarship programme.

 Our Trust Deed objectives state we are to: